iamarunyadhav/iban_validator/backends/README.md

 php artisan serve

-### This will typically serve your backend on http://localhost:8000
+### This will typically serve your backend

-Happy start
+Note : http://127.0.0.1:8000   #(run this port as default for backend frontend .env config is not working) Happy start